 Meter Violation

 Failure to display a permit in "A" lot

-"A" permit holder who forgot permit
+"Employee parking" permit holder who forgot permit

-Improper Parking
+Improper Parking \$ 25

-Moving Violation
+Moving Violation \$ 60

-Handicapped Parking Only
+Handicapped Parking Only \$100

 Fire Lane \$ 50

-Displaying lost/stolen/counterfeit permit
+Displaying lost/stolen/counterfeit permit \$ 50

 (There is a charge to replace a lost or stolen permit.)

 Appeals.
-Appeal forms are available at Police and Safety (in the Support Services building).
+Appeal forms are available at University Police (in the Support Services building).
 Campus tickets may be appealed to the Traffic Appeals Board, which consists of faculty, staff, and students.
 Board decisions are binding and final.

-If a ticket recipient does not respond or pay the fine within five working days from the date of issuance, Police and Safety shall notify the recipient by mail that unless the ticket/fine is appealed in writing or is paid within 10 working days after the date of notice, the ticket recipient has forfeited any appeal privilege.
+If a ticket recipient does not respond or pay the fine within five working days from the date of issuance, University Police shall notify the recipient by mail that unless the ticket/fine is appealed in writing or is paid within 10 working days after the date of notice, the ticket recipient has forfeited any appeal privilege.
 An administrative encumbrance fee shall be added to each unpaid fine.
 No appeals will be accepted or considered by any university appellate body unless filed within the 15-day period.